Complete Buyer’s Guide to IoT Access Control Systems

 While it’s true that IoT access systems are more convenient than analog ones, not all IoT systems are built the same.

-For example, a system that uses fobs or cards still presents issues when residents lose fobs or new residents require new fobs.
+For example, a system that uses fobs or cards still presents issues when residents lose their fobs or new residents need new ones.
 Or some systems might only serve one area of your property, preventing you from integrating it with an existing analog system.

 The best IoT access control system consists of:

 • Smartphone-based video intercom.
-A mobile access control system takes all the convenience of IoT access and puts it in your residents’ pockets.
-The best mobile access control systems use all the capabilities of a resident’s smartphone to their advantage, enabling features like two-way video calling and virtual keys for guest access.
+A mobile access control system brings the convenience of IoT access to your residents’ pockets.
+The best mobile access control systems leverage all the capabilities of a resident’s smartphone, enabling features such as two-way video calling and Visitor Passes for guest access.

 • Keypad.
-Keypads are great for securing interior spaces that don’t need to control access for visitors.
-Extend IoT access further into your property by investing in a system of keypads that integrate with your intercom.
-You’ll ensure that you can manage your entire property using one system.
+Keypads are great for securing interior spaces that don’t require visitor access control.
+Extend IoT access throughout your property by investing in a keypad system that integrates with your intercom.
+You’ll ensure you can manage your entire property with a single system.
 And smartphone-based IoT keypads give tenants two ways to open the door — with their phones or a PIN code — which increases versatility and convenience.

 try butterflymx access control system